Khalidelaasry/alx-low_level_programming/README.md

 7. **0x06.
 C - More Pointers, Arrays, and Strings**: Further explores pointers, arrays, and strings in the C programming language, introducing more complex tasks, including string manipulation, array reversal, and other operations.

 8. **0x07.
 C - Even more pointers, arrays and strings**: Further advanced practice with pointers, arrays, and strings.

+9. **0x08.
+C - Recursion**: Introduction to recursive programming in C.

 ## About ALX